 Testing App Upgrade Scenarios

-Data retention is also equally important as in whatever preferences the user has saved in the previous version should be retained when he upgrades the app.
+Data retention is also equally important as whatever preferences the user has saved in the previous version should be retained when he upgrades the app.

 For Example, a user might have saved his bank card details in apps like PayTm, etc.

-Device OS may not Support App
+Device OS may not Support the App

 Yeah, many devices may not support your app.
-Many of you must be knowing that vendors write their own wrappers on the top of US and it could be possible that any SQL query of your app is not compatible with the device and hence it throws an exception and it may result in not even launching the app on that phone.
+Many of you must be knowing that vendors write their own wrappers on top of the US and it could be possible that any SQL query of your app is not compatible with the device hence it throws an exception and it may result in not even launching the app on that phone.

 App Permission Testing